Can You Get Disability Benefits for Ataxia?

 • Ophthalmological examination.
 Ataxia can affect the coordination of eye movement, causing double vision or involuntary eye movements ("nystagmus").
 An ophthalmologist may perform an eye exam separately or a neurologist or neuro-ophthalmologist might do the exam as part of a larger neurological examination.

 Ideally, your medical record will contain most of the above information.
-If you're missing some tests, Social Security will consider whether you have a good reason why, such as not having insurance to pay for treatment.
+If you're missing some tests, the SSA will consider whether you have a good reason why, such as not having insurance to pay for treatment.

 How to Apply for Disability Benefits for Ataxia